Some nouns express an activity when uncountable and a particular location of that activity when countable.

 Some very familiar nouns in English express an activity location in their countable form.
 Since a simple list of them is not likely to be very interesting, I have chosen to present them through a practice exercise that will perhaps also help the concept to be better understood and the examples to be more firmly memorised.
 Answers are given at the end.

-TASK: Match each countable noun in the following list with the right definition below.
+EXERCISE: Match each countable noun in the following list with the right definition below.
 Then identify the verb in the definition that means the same as the answer’s corresponding uncountable noun.
 The first one has been done as an example.

 a competition; a television; a sale; an industry; a carriage; an examination; an election; a charity; an education; an equation; a pursuit; an exhibition; a life.